bailey27/cppcryptfs/README.md

 This setting is not enabled in either the Default or Recommended settings.

+**Open on mounting**

+If this setting is enabled, then when an encrypted volume is mounted, it will automatically be opened using the default Windows file management program which is is normally File Explorer.

+This setting is not enabled in either the Default or Recommended settings.

 **Defaults and Recommended**

 Currently, the default and recommended settings are the same.